galaxyproject/training-material/topics/transcriptomics/tutorials/network-analysis-with-heinz/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "Metatranscriptomics: Pinpoint key pathways using Heinz"
+title: "Pinpoint key pathways from transcriptomics data using Heinz"
 zenodo_link: "https://doi.org/10.5281/zenodo.1344105"
+tags:
+  - metatranscriptomics
+  - transcriptomics
+  - network analysis
 questions:
     - "Which pathways are potentially contributing to dental caries?"
 objectives:
-    - "Analyze metatranscriptomics data using Heinz in Galaxy to pinpoint the optimal scoring subnetwork."
+    - "Network Analysis of metatranscriptomics data using Heinz in Galaxy to pinpoint the optimal scoring subnetwork."
 time_estimation: "1H 30M"
 key_points:
-    - "Analyzing differential expression for (meta)transcriptomics data."
+    - "Using Heinz do the network analysis based on the (meta)transcriptomics data."
-    - "Validating the p-value distribution of the differential expression analysis."
+    - "Extracting the signals hidden in the p-value distribution of the differential expression analysis."
-    - "Finding the most differentially expressed network in a gene functional network using Heinz."
-    - "Analyzing the pinpointed network."
+    - "Visualizing the pinpointed subnetwork helps us understand the result better"
+    - "Heinz helps narrow down the scope to find the key pathways"
+    - "Multiple CPUs will accelerate the computation especially for the complex datasets"
 contributors:
     - cicozhang
     - sanneabeln